-Click any photo to browse all 15 images
+Click any photo to open gallery · 15 photos

 Every decision was made in service of the house.
 Wainscoting restored, not replaced.
 Floors protected throughout.
 Millwork profiles matched.
 The architecture was the brief — every new finish was chosen to enhance what was already there.